on 11-Jul-2013 15:41 - edited on 24-Mar-2023 18:12 by LiefZimmerman

 This is the tenth article in a series of Tech Tips that highlight SSL Profiles on the BIG-IP LTM.
-The first nine articles are:

 The first nine articles in this series highlighted many important SSL features on the BIG-IP.
 In this article, I will overview some of the features that were not highlighted in the first nine articles.
 This article will feature the Proxy SSL option, ModSSL Methods option, Session Caching (size and timeout), Strict Resume (with a little sprinkle of Unclean Shutdown), Session Ticket, and Non-SSL Connections.
 Many of these are a simple checkbox on the BIG-IP GUI, but they are still important features of the SSL profile!
 So, sit back, grab a healthy helping of your favorite beverage (mine is Ski), and enjoy this final article in the SSL profile series.

 Here's a quick screenshot of the features that we will highlight in this article.
 As always, you can find these features by navigating to Local Traffic > Profiles > SSL > Client | Server.